zoecloe88/n3rd_game/docs/ARCHITECTURE.md

 6. **Avoid Circular Dependencies**: If Service A depends on Service B, Service B should not depend on Service A
 7. **Use Interfaces**: Define interfaces for services to enable loose coupling
 8. **Lazy Initialization**: Initialize services only when needed
-9. **Optional Dependencies**: Make dependencies optional when possible to improve resilience
+9. **Optional Dependencies**: Make dependencies optional when possible to improve resilience---*Last Updated: January 2025*

----

-*Last Updated: January 2025*